raphapr/rdo-packstack-installation/README.md

 # 1. Infrastructure and Network Settings

-Like was said previously, we work on GNU/Linux environment, specifically on centOS and OpeStack version IceHouse.
+Like was said previously, we work on GNU/Linux environment, specifically on CentOS and OpenStack version IceHouse.
 Thus this guide also works on GNU/Linux Fedora and Red Hat distributions.

 We use three RUs SUN FIRE X4170m each one has:
 * 2 processors Intel(R) Xeon(R) CPU X5570